What Is Sticky Rice?

 How do you store leftover sticky rice?

 Room temperature in a covered container for up to one day.
 A woven basket lets it breathe without drying out.
-To reheat, wrap a portion in a damp paper towel and microwave for 45 seconds.
+To reheat, wrap a portion in a damp paper towel and microwave for forty-five seconds.
 The refrigerator firms it too much.
 Room temperature is right for same-day rice.